The Powerball jackpot

 Imagine you won a jackpot worth millions, what is the first thing you would do?
 Tell everyone you’re rich now?
 This might sound fun and tempting but it can also bring safety threats to you.
 Don't make the mistake the Robinsons made, they were lucky that it worked out for them but you never know how it will work out for you.

 Don’t tell anyone outside your trusted circle of close family, friends, and advisers about your big win.
 Mae and Marvin Acosta didn’t even tell their adult children about their big winning.
 Limit the channels people can use to contact you.
 The time may come when it is best for you just to delete your social media accounts.
 These public files about your life are the biggest threat to your privacy and can make you vulnerable to highly targeted scams.
 Maureen Smith refused to answer any kind of personal question including any personal meaning their winning numbers had to them or the personal details about their children.
-A good rule of thumb is to only discuss your win with people who you need input or advice from.
+A good rule of thumb is to only discuss your win with people from who you need input or advice.

 Marvin and Mae Acosta were so careful about their privacy that they moved out of their house a day before they claimed their winnings.
 They refused to talk to the press at all and their contacts are managed by their legal team.